PythWare/Dynasty-Warriors-2-Visual-Guider/README.md

 # Dynasty Warriors 2 Visual Guider Info

 Dynasty Warriors 2 Visual Guider is a High End GUI Standalone Stage Data modding tool that simplifies modding Stage Data by providing a visual experience for modding.
-It comes with full modding support of all stages in DW2, the coordinate guider system is built into it and redesigned, a high end mod manager (explained in Features of Visual Guider For Stage Modding), Genetic Algorithm support which i'll cover in Genetic Algorithm Info, and many more features.
-Visual Guider isn't ready to release yet but when it is, this repository will have it.
+It comes with full modding support of all stages in DW2, the coordinate guider system is built into it and redesigned, a high end mod manager (explained in Features of Visual Guider For Stage Modding), Genetic Algorithm support which i'll cover in Genetic Algorithm Info, Auto pnach generation (review Generate Pnach Section), and many more features.

+# Requirements To Use Visual Guider

+Python 3 as well as Pillow.
+Pillow is an imaging library.
+To install pillow, open a command prompt and type the command `pip install pillow` , then press enter.

+The US version of Dynasty Warriors 2.

+# Credits

+Credit goes to Michael, Passion Wagon, Aurvi, and The Tempest for documentation with Stage/Morale Data.
+I only take credit for the code and design of Visual Guider.
+Michael, Passion Wagon, Aurvi, and The Tempest have helped a lot with understanding Stage Data.

 # Features of Visual Guider For Stage Modding